Identifying the Smallest Adversarial Load Perturbation that Renders DC-OPF Infeasible: Numerical Test Results

-At each bus $i$ with nonzero load, we assign a load perturbation $\delta_i$.
+We study adversarial load perturbations applied to the \textit{nominal} base load for each test case.
+At each bus $i$ with nonzero load, we assign a variable load perturbation $\delta_i$.
 We do not bound or weight these load perturbations in any way\footnote{This assumption can be removed by defining a diagonal weighting matrix, $W$, where $W_{i,i}$ corresponds to inverse load perturbation variances.
 By updating the object function via $\delta^{T}W\delta$, the minimizer will prioritize scaling loads with large variances in order to reach infeasibility.}.
 Existing generators can freely change their generation without cost consideration, but they must remain within their bounds, per DC-OPF of Model~\ref{model:dcopf}.
 Test cases are pulled from the PGLib repository~\cite{Babaeinejadsarookolaee:2019}.
 All models are solved via Gurobi v12's spatial branch and bound solver~\cite{gurobi} and Ipopt~\cite{wachter2006implementation} (for warm starting) via JuMP~\cite{Lubin2023} in Julia 11.2.
 We initialize all variables passed to Gurobi's spatial BaB solver via the warm start procedure described in Sec.~\ref{sec:solution_method}

 To solve Model~\ref{model:minimum_perturbation} in practicality, we convert the strict inequality constraint \eqref{eq: f2} into an equality constraint, such that